Introduction to Cyber Attack

 - Secure Wi-Fi networks and control access to hardware systems also.

 - Limit access to the database.
-Also, restrict permission to update or modify database other than a system admin.
+Also, restrict permission to update or modify a database other than a system admin.